Nataša Novotná: Further activities

 She is involved in initiatives to support Czech contemporary dance and is a board member of the Vision of Dance professional organization.

 She teaches at dance conservatories, Academy of Performing Arts in Prague and in ensembles in the Czech Republic and abroad.
-She is a lecturer in the Dance Studio of the New Stage, which offers both contemporary and classical dance lessons.
+She is a lecturer in the Dance Studio of the New Stage of the National Theatre in Prague, which offers both contemporary and classical dance lessons.
 Since 2017 she has been certified teacher of the Gaga movement language, developed by world-renowned choreographer Ohad Naharin.